lionelmace/iks-lab/book/monitor-cluster-logs.md

 1. Click the button **Create logging instance**.

-1. Make sure to enter a meaningful name for the service instance such as logdna-YOURINITIAL.
+1. Make sure to enter a meaningful name for the service instance such as logdna-<yourinitial>.

-1. Select the resource group that your cluster is in.
-By default, the Default resource group is set for you.
+1. Select the Resource Group.
+To better govern your services, it is recommended to use the same Resource Group than the one your cluster is in.

     ![](./images/logging-creation.png)